Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Faiza Alwy - Deutsche Bank Securities, Inc.

 Yes.
 Hi.
 Good morning.
 So, I just wanted to check on your gross margin outlook for the year.
 Has that changed at all?
-And then, are you just back to the Wet Shave category, what is your view on the category outlook?
+And then, are you -- just back to the Wet Shave category -- what is your view on the category outlook?
 I know that previously you had mentioned that the category should increase 2% to 3% and you expect to grow in line with the category.
 So, clearly, it softened.
-So, if you have any updated views on the category, that would be helpful.
+So if you have any updated views on the category, that would be helpful.
 Thanks.

 David P. Hatfield - Energizer Holdings, Inc.